FranBlake89/FranBlake89/README.md

 <h1 align="center">Hi there👋, I'm Francisco Castillo</h1>
-<h3 align="center">A Passionate student of computer programming, aspiring frontend developer.
+<h3 align="center">A Passionate student of computer programming, aspiring full stack developer.
 I have a background in Agricultural Engineering and assistant researcher in evolutionary ecology in Chile.</h3>

 - 🌱 I’m currently learning **React native, python**